chaplinjs/chaplin/docs/overview.md

 ##### [Router](./chaplin.router.md)
 Facilitates mapping URLs to controller actions based on a user-defined configuration file.
-It is reponsible for observing and acting upon URL changes.
+It is responsible for observing and acting upon URL changes.
 It does no direct action apart from notifiying the dispatcher of such a change however.